Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Full Conjunctive Queries and Linear Delay

 \draw[->] (G) -- (F); \draw[->] (F) -- (H); \draw[->] (H) -- (G); \draw[->] (A) -- (G); }

-\begin{example} Consider the queries $q_1$ and $q_2$ depicted respectively in \cref{figure-untangling-one} and Figure~\ref{figure-untangling-two}.
-They have the same acyclic full-core, namely the ternary relation and the triangle inside of it.
-We describe in each figure the result of the untangling step with one of their respective images, showing that $q_1$ can be untangled while $q_2$ cannot.
-The reader may verify that the result of the untangling step on $q_1$ with its core image will produce a query with a cyclic core and therefore cannot witness the untangledness of $q_1$.
+\begin{example} Consider the queries $q_6$ and $q_7$ depicted in \cref{figure-untangling-one}.
+They have the same acyclic core, namely the ternary relation and the three binary relations forming a triangle inside of it.
+The figure shows an untangling for $q_6$ and illustrates why there is no such untangling for $q_7$.
 Another example of a query that can be untangled is given in \cref{figure-untangling-three} in the appendix.

 \begin{toappendix}

 \end{toappendix} \end{example}